Plann1ng/Tracker/README.md

 Guest users had no internet access on first connection even after accepting terms of service.

 **Solution:**
-Identified missing DHCP replay configuration preventing VLAN enforcement.
+Identified inconsistent configuration between the ISE and WLC and missing NAC State and Av-pair reauthentication enforced on both sides causing an authentication preventing VLAN enforcement.
 Adjusting the configuration resolved the issue without requiring reconnects.

 ---